isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 for testing.
 We strongly advise that administrators run their own performance tests.

 A full report of Kea 1.7 performance results can be found `here <https://jenkins.isc.org/job/kea-1.7/job/performance/KeaPerformanceReport/>`_.
-This includes hardware descriptions, test scenario descriptions, and current results.
+This includes hardware and test scenario descriptions, as well as current results.

 After enabling multi-threading, the number of threads is set by ``thread-pool-size``